Hemken/SASmarkdown/README.md

 If the package was installed, you should see an R Help page.
 Vignettes on using the package may be found from `help(package="SASmarkdown")`.

-If you would like to contribute to this project, please "fork" it on Github and then clone it back to your working environment.
-Make your changes and enhancements, push them back to your Github repository, then initiate a "pull" request.
+If you would like to contribute to this project, please "fork" it on Github.
+Or, just email me directly.

-While this procedure may seem elaborate, this allows us each to keep the parts we like, even if we should disagree!
-(I’ve been really happy about this at least twice, as the forking user.)